MENU

 Principle Nº1

-Design is an intellectual profession and that’s why it matters.
+Design is an intellectual profession, and that’s precisely why it matters.

-The Genesis of any design work lies from the spark of an idea.
-As designers, we have the talent to visualize in our minds the whole process that is needed to materialize anything.
-Dieter Rams well said that “Good design is thorough down to the last detail.” and “the details are not the details, they make the design” (Charles Eames).
-Admitting that the intellectual side of what we do is real and crucial, it is the first step for a good professional practice.
+The genesis of any design work begins with the spark of an idea.
+As designers, we possess the talent to envision the entire process required to materialize our concepts.
+Dieter Rams aptly stated that ‘Good design is thorough down to the last detail,’ and Charles Eames emphasized that ‘the details are not the details, they make the design.’
+Acknowledging the intellectual aspect of our work as real and crucial is the first step towards maintaining a high standard of professional practice.

 Principle Nº2